Gen Z Bible Translation: Understanding, Engaging, and Enhancing Scripture for Young Adults

 Paraphrases excel at attraction and initial meaning-making because they translate the felt message into contemporary idiom, which reduces barriers to first encounters with Scripture.
 The mechanism at work is explanatory condensation: paraphrases prioritize summative meaning over granular lexical choices, which accelerates comprehension but risks compressing nuance.
 Best practice recommends pairing a paraphrase with a literal translation and teaching basic hermeneutics so that young readers learn to test and compare interpretations.
 Doing so preserves the benefits of paraphrase—relatability and momentum—while providing corrective checks that protect theological integrity and avoid misreadings.

-The AI Prayer Ring: Wearable Technology for Daily Scripture and Prayer
+The Prayer Ring: Wearable Technology for Daily Scripture and Prayer

-Upcoming AI Tools: Bible Memory App, Sermon Generator, and Community Building
+Upcoming Tools: Bible Memory App, Sermon Generator, and Community Building

 - Bible Memory App: Reinforces retention through customized spacing algorithms.